thehonorguard/mkdocs/docs/basics.md

 ### Ranks

-TFO members all have military ranks, based on the U.S. Army.
+TFO members all have military ranks, based on the U.S. Army.<br>
 These ranks serve only as designations for the combat skills, and a little bit of commitment and attendance.

 Since we don't have a static unit roster, it's very much possible that someone with a lower rank is still in command.
 Only in the absence or downed leaders, the member of the highest rank comes in command.
-When a rank is refenced in this guide, we are talking about rank within the Chain of command, and not the TFO rank.
+When a rank is referenced in this guide, we are talking about rank within the Chain of command, and not the TFO rank.

 Current roster is available <a href="/mkdocs/team/">here</a>, and a summary of the ranks is available <a href="/mkdocs/ranks/">here</a>